moldfield/pp-eduapp/README.md

 </table>

 <h4>pp_usermeta</h4>
 There are 24 usermeta rows by default.
 Only relevant rows are included here.
 Most important here is user_type.
+Any date about the user can be kept here relating to the user.
 <table>
 	<tr>
 		<th>umeta_id</th>